This is a look at the Disney Logo and the history behind the business.

 One last design element to note in the current Disney logo is the shooting star that arcs across the castle, which again creates a sense of wonder and conveys a message of wishes coming true.

-Popularity of the Disney Logo
+The popularity of the Disney Logo

 The Disney logo is etched into pop culture as a symbol of entertainment and whimsical fun.
 From appearances on clothing to its presence at the start of each Disney film, the logo is everywhere today and immediately recognizable.
-Disney has so effectively managed to associate their mission and message with their logo that people know exactly what they are in for just upon seeing the Disney logo attached to a production, product, or event.
+Disney has so effectively managed to associate their mission and message with their logo that people know exactly what they are in for just upon seeing the Disney logo attached to the production, product, or event.
 While the characters Disney creates are the driving force behind the brand’s merchandise sales, the logo is still an inseparable part of Disney’s merchandising as well.

-In both its animated, unanimated and simplified forms, Disney has made their logo a critical part of their marketing and branding efforts.
+In both its animated, unanimated, and simplified forms, Disney has made their logo a critical part of their marketing and branding efforts.
 Their use of multiple versions of their logo is a great example of a company successfully tying their message to multiple logos and is a good model to follow for those considering using multiple versions of their logo at the same time.